Chinese medicine acupuncture and digestive health

 Addressing an imbalanced liver in TCM involves restoring its harmonious function and supporting emotional well-being.
 TCM practitioners may recommend acupuncture, herbal remedies, dietary adjustments, stress management techniques, and lifestyle modifications to rebalance the liver and alleviate associated symptoms.

 Kidney-Yang deficiency – could be a underline cause

-So what does a Traditional Chinese Medicine practitioner do?
+So, what does a Chinese Medicine acupuncture practitioner do?